JacobCote/EasyMD/README.md

 To explore available forcefields, check [here](https://ommprotocol.readthedocs.io/en/latest/forcefields.html).

-For now, systems with DNA comming from AlphaFold3 only work with the amber14 forcefield.
+For now, systems with DNA coming from AlphaFold3 only work with the amber14 forcefield.

 There are examples provided in the `examples` folder to setup a simulation.

-#### Here is a basic example for explicit solvent simulation which will run for 60 minutes:
+#### Here is a basic example for an explicit solvent simulation, which will run for 60 minutes:
 ```bash
 python3 simulate.py -p p33.pdb -o p33_explicit --solvate --clock 60
 ```